aws/aws-nitro-enclaves-acm/cdk/README.md

   --encrypt-volume # (Optional - encrypts root EBS storage volume)
 ```

+**Notes:**
-**Note:** The (optional) `--require-approval` flag can be added to the deploy command arguments to control approval requirements, as specified in the [AWS CDK Documentation](https://docs.aws.amazon.com/cdk/v2/guide/cli.html#cli-deploy) by appending:
+- The (optional) `--require-approval` flag can be added to the deploy command arguments to control approval requirements, as specified in the [AWS CDK Documentation](https://docs.aws.amazon.com/cdk/v2/guide/cli.html#cli-deploy) by appending:
 ```bash
 --require-approval LEVEL (never|any-change|broadening)
 ```
+- While SSH access can be enabled using the (optional) `--allow-ssh-port` flag, **it is not recommended**.
+Instead, it is **recommended to use [AWS Systems Manager (SSM) Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) for secure instance access**.

 #### Destroy Command Examples:
 **Destroy all stacks for a setup**